anton2920/radio/README.md

 ## Licence

 It distributes only under GPLv2 licence.
-Go to https://www.gnu.org/licenses/ for more information
+Go to https://www.gnu.org/licenses/ for more information.

+## Copyright

+© anton2920, 2021-2022.